YardenKatz/face-recognition-app/README.md

-This is a the front of a face recognition app, incorporating user managementn mechanism and ML, implemented in React.
+This is a the front of a face recognition app, incorporating user management mechanism and ML, implemented in React.

 1. Clone this repo
 2. Run npm install